Millau Viaduct

 The Millau Viaduct (Viaduc de Millau /fr/) is a multispan cable-stayed bridge completed in 2004 across the gorge valley of the Tarn near (west of) Millau in the Aveyron department in the Occitanie Region, in Southern France.
 The design team was led by engineer Michel Virlogeux and English architect Norman Foster.
-Until late 2025, it stood as the tallest bridge in the world for over two decades, having a structural height of 343 m.
+It was the tallest bridge in the world for over two decades (until late 2025), with a structural height of 343 m.